Marvint-dev/Samba-AD/README.md

 -Users Database:
 It includes, roles and permisions

--Roles asignation a group policyies
+-Roles asignation and group policies

 -Automatic scripts for register all users in a row, considerating their origin table